Why breast care—and what does it actually mean?

 4. After massage, place your hand under your armpit and pump upwards to drain lymph and flush toxins

 5. Take a few deep breaths.
-Thank your boobs.
+Thank your body.

 What it does: Breast massage supports lymphatic flow, improves breast tissue nutrition, boosts blood circulation, flushes toxins and excess estrogen, enhances elasticity of the ligaments and improves skin tone.